-The distance the strand should be held away from a fence varies.
-For vinyl or wood, 2 in. is fine; because injury risk is greater, 7 in. is advised for HT wire fences.
+The distance a strand should be held away (offset) from a fence varies.
+For vinyl or wood fences 2" is enough.
+For high-tensile wire fences, because the risk of injury is greater, we think the maximum (7"–9") is best.

 - Prevents horses from fighting across paddock fences.